 Residential properties, non-specialised properties and rural estates held within land and buildings are held at valuation.
-During a prior year the accounting policy of infrastructure assets was changed from a historical cost basis and they are now held at valuation (see note 12).
+Infrastructure assets are also held at valuation (see note 10).
 Other property, plant and equipment are included at cost less accumulated depreciation and any provision for impairment.